LISA J DOOLEY

 Lisa J Dooley recently graduated with her M.F.A. from the University of Southern California's School of Cinematic Arts.
 Before attending USC, Dooley received her B.F.A. in Drama at NYU’s Tisch School of the Arts.

 ‘Ben is Dead’, Dooley’s graduate thesis (which she wrote and directed), stars Kaitlyn Black (‘Hart of Dixie’, ‘Raising Hope’) and Marguerite Moreau (‘Wet Hot American Summer’, ‘Queen of the Damned’).
-'Ben Is Dead' will begin its festival run in the Winter of 2017.
+'Ben Is Dead' premiered in October 2017 at the Carmel International Film Festival.

 In 2014, Dooley was approached by producer Mali Elfman to create a 5 minute film for the Fun Size Horror Collective, an online project that gathered 31 horror shorts from dozens of filmmakers to be released online during the month of October.
 Her short ‘Persephone’, was featured on Shock Till You Drop, Bloody Disgusting, and distributed through Gravitas Ventures on Hulu, iTunes and Amazon.com under the Fun Size Horror: Year One banner.
-After buzz generated by screenings in the festival circuit, including the Mile High Horror Festival, ScareLA, and a writeup on Blumhouse.com, Dooley is currently adapting ‘Persephone’ into a feature film.
+After buzz generated by screenings in the festival circuit, including the Mile High Horror Festival, ScareLA, and a writeup on Blumhouse.com, 'Persephone' was named #4 on Screamfest's 2017 'Top 5 Shorts Directed by Women' and screened at select Alamo Drafthouses before 'Jigsaw'.
+Dooley is currently adapting ‘Persephone’ into a feature film.

 Other short films written and directed by Dooley have been featured on Cracked.com, Film School Rejects, Funny or Die, and screened at over a dozen film festivals across the country and abroad.